 To do: substitute the 4 tablespoons butter and 4 tablespoons coconut oil in this recipe for 8 tablespoons coconut oil, very cold.
 Then proceed as written.

 - Cold coconut oil has a different texture than cold butter.
 It kind of "shatters" more than "dices" when preparing it to cut into the flour.
 Just do your best to get it into uniform pieces.
-It works out. :)
+It works out. :) You can also use coconut oil that is just solid, "scoopable" out of the jar.

 - The coconut oil I used was unflavored and unscented, so it did not give any flavor to the crust.
 Although I haven't tried using the less processed (more natural) flavored oil for pie crust, I would think it would be delicious for some pies.